Ed "Spooky" Nored

 (Nored) Eklund, Doyle and myself have gone from Quan Loi to L.Z.
 Deb and have finally arrived at L.Z.
 Jerrie ( see photos above) where we hook up with Delta company.
 We moved off the copter and walked over to the dirt burm that stood about 4-5 feet high and encircled the entire base.
 We were told by someone to wait here and that our company would soon be landing.
 A small amount of time passed when off to our left in the horizon the faint "wop wop" sound of helicopters could be heard.
 They soon appeared one by one popping up over the tree line and began landing about 100 feet from us.
 Dismounting from the copters and walking towards the burm was the filthiest bunch of bums I had ever seen.
 They all had this alien look about them.
 Their packs and equipment seem to be growing out of them.
 Nobody looked or carried their gear the same.
 Many had beards and all of them walked like old men slouched over to counter the enormous weight that grew from their backs.
 Their clothes were ripped and torn soiled with dirt, spotted with mud and soaked with sweat.
 Their dark tanned skin was spotted with a varied amount of soars cuts and lacerations mingled with healing scabs.
 And standing among them with gleaming white skin and brand new, fresh from Oakland Army base, fatigues was 3 of the newest guys you'd ever seen.
 "Cherries", "F.N.G.'s", "Fanugies" whatever nickname you want to use we were to Delta company the fucking new guys.

 "Where you from back in the world?"
 Was what we heard mostly from a variety of the guys.
 Everybody was hoping to find somebody from his own hometown.
 I was extremely nervous that day and the days to follow.
 I think everybody hated being a new guy.
 I was told by someone that I was going to 3rd platoon and someone yelled to a guy named "Tennessee" to come on over and get the new guy.
 I believe he told Doug Gorton or Loren Dolge to baby-sit me the first few days out in the bush.
 About an hour later we boarded some copters and took off for the bush.
 I was sitting on the floor in the center doing my best not to look like a new guy.
 But there was no way around it I reeked of "newness".
 Soon the copter headed for the jungle below and sunk below the tree line into a large clearing.
-I remember another copter to our roar boginn1ng to land.
+I remember another copter to our rear beginning to land.
 The people on the sides of the copter had exited and I vary nervously worked my way to the edge of the doorway swung my legs around and over the side realizing the copter hadn't landed but instead was hovering about 6-8 feet off the ground which was covered with about 4 feet of grass.
 I placed my feet on the skids of the bird and was also conscious of the fact that I was doing all of this very slowly.
 I looked over the side then looked at the door gunner at my left hoping he might tell me to wait while we lowered the bird a little lower.
 His facial expression and hand gesture was quite clear and I jumped to the grass below, which of course had 3 feet of water in it.
 But I didn't fall.
-To this day I remember saying “don't fall Ed!”
+To this day I remember saying "don't fall Ed!"
 I all ready felt a fool with new clothes on.
 I wasn't about to let these guys see me fall flat on my face the first day out.
 Even with the pack on my back and blast of wind coming from the main rotor blade of the copter as it took off I managed to keep standing.
 As I took a quick glance around I didn't see anyone and started to become quite alarmed and mad at my baby sitter with I soon spotted a figure in the tree line gesturing to me.
 I sloshed my way over to him and soon the company was moving in a single file thru the bush.
 As we moved along breaking the bush I was clumsy and seem to catch my gear on everything.
 I remember I was in a mild state of disbelief.
 I looked around at the other guys and the environment in which I had been absorbed and could not honestly believe that this was what I had to look forward to in my remaining 11 months.
 It was getting dark fast and we finally came to a location where we formed a parameter and set up our night location. (night-lo).
 Unfortunately our side of the parameter was on the side of a hill.
 They told me it was getting to late to start showing me the night routine and I would not even have to pull guard that night.
 I simply ate a can of food, blew up my air mattress and tried to sleep.
 It started to rain later and I did not have a hooch up or even knew how to make one.
 I simply pulled my rubber poncho over me and did my best to keep dry.
 All night I dreamed about anything and everything.
 Man I was miserable and depressed and felt quite alone.
 I didn't know any of these guys.
 I was scared of screwing up.
 Scared maybe someone else would get killed due to some stupid mistake I would make.
 After all that training I felt at that moment that I didn't know a damn thing.

 10-9-69 Boonies.